muhammedbashar/customer_behavior_analysis_M/README.md

   * Created a structured analytical report.

-  * Developed a presentation using Gamma to summarize insights and findings.
+  * Developed a presentation using Gamma to summarise insights and findings.

 ## Dashboard